 A full review of evidence presented for the current campaign will be undertaken for all candidates who pass IST.

 All applicants who are UK and Irish Nationals (this includes Northern Ireland, Great Britain and the Republic of Ireland) will meet the nationality eligibility criteria as they automatically have the right to work permanently in the UK.
-You will be required to prove your right to work during the recruitment process.
+You will be required to prove your right to work during the recruitment process, regardless of your nationality.

 Being from outside the UK or Ireland does not stop you applying to PSNI.
 However, during the recruitment process you will be required to provide evidence that you have the right to work permanently in the UK.
 Therefore, if you are from outside the UK or Ireland you must have indefinite leave to enter or remain in the UK, or have no time limit on your stay.